ERos1012/newIST412LMS/README.md

 - For each test case, the console output will indicate whether the test passed or failed.

+## Authentication

+- authentication methods are implemented in LoginController.
+Utilizes usernames and passwords stored in the database.

 ## Members

 1. Eric Rosario